 The Hospital Elder Life Program has been successful at returning older adults to their homes or previous living situations with maintained or improved ability to function.
 With demonstrated clinical- and cost-effectiveness in over 25 published studies, HELP provides training and support for skilled interdisciplinary staff to implement the program, which has been adopted by over 200 hospitals worldwide.
 Visit the HELP website for more information on how to establish HELP at your hospital.

-There are now eight HELP Centers of Excellence, a centralized website and support team, and HELP-related conferences held three times per year in geographically diverse locations.
-The 13th Annual HELP Conference was held in March 26-27, 2015 in Pittsburgh, PA.
-In order to provide greater support for hospitals interested in implementing HELP, this year’s theme was the HELP Toolkit: Practical Tools to Advance HELP.
-The conference featured presentations and a panel discussion on Informatics and Tech Innovations in HELP as well as concurrent sessions on practical tools.
-Sixty-four attendees representing 26 HELP sites, 13 US states, and 3 countries took part in the conference.
+There are now seven HELP Centers of Excellence, a centralized website and support team, and HELP-related conferences held three times per year in geographically diverse locations.
+The 15th Annual HELP Conference was held on April 6-7 2017 in Pittsburgh, PA.
+The theme this year was "Delirium and Palliative Care" and there were fascinating presentations, break-out sessions and panel discussions on strategies for implementing and sustaining HELP.
+Sixty-five attendees representing 28 HELP sites, 13 US states, and 5 countries took part in the conference.

 The Aging Brain Center received a grant in 2015 from the John A Hartford Foundation to promote HELP dissemination.
 As part of this grant, new HELP sites will be supported with online training and peer-to-peer support.
 Webinars and other online learning tools for HELP will be developed to further promote delirium prevention.